The guard has changed again.

 And even if they make it out of this series alive.
 Will they survive the bracket over the rest of this month?
 Can they repeat?

 A situation more critical is happening out in Lob City.
-Los Angeles times are looking dry erase and billboard proclaiming sketchy out in Clipper kingdom with no one to throw the alley to DeAndre Jordan or Blake Griffin who is now definitly done for the playoffs…and that really is another thing.
+Los Angeles times are looking dry erase and billboard proclaiming sketchy out in Clipper kingdom with no one to throw the alley to DeAndre Jordan or Blake Griffin who is now definitely done for the playoffs…and that really is another thing.
 That’s because Point God Chris Paul has broken his hand which surely casts more than doubt on the rest of his and his teams campaign.
 The Clippers time is now…because before long unlike a rolling stone it won’t be on their side.

 Right now they are all tied up with a blazing Portland team in this 2 apiece series.
-But the former after dubs, dubbed favourites seem more on the ropes now than they do an even keel.
+But the former after dubs, dubbed favorites seem more on the ropes now than they do an even keel.
 Especially with Most Improved C.J.
 McCollum’s inspired play.
 Besides in the P.G. position whose going to stop the Dame train?
 Lillard could rap this up tonight for the City of Roses like one of his bars.
 Keeping the “weird” in this.

 But now if the Clippers are clipped and the Warriors defeated…or wounded who out West has the chance to meet or dethrone the King and his Cavs?
 Yes we’re assuming Cleveland will beast their way out East for this Game of Thrones.